Sollipulli: Eruption history

 Sollipulli was active during the Pleistocene and Holocene; the Nevados de Sollipulli are less than 1.8 million years old with argon-argon dating having obtained ages of 490,000 ± 30,000 and 312,000 ± 20,000 years ago.
 Six separate volcanic units form the edifice; from the oldest to the youngest they are the Sharkfin, Northwest, South, Peak, Alpehué and Chufquén units.
 The first two may be contemporaneous to the formation of the caldera, or they may predate it.
 The Sharkfin unit was emplaced in a subglacial environment and later disrupted by faulting, later units show substantial evidence of having been altered by glaciers.
 Radiometric dates have been obtained on the Sharkfin unit (700,000 ± 140,000 and 350,000 ± 90,000 years before present), the Northwest unit (120,000 ± 16,000, 120,000 ± 140,000, 110,000 ± 30,000 and 100,000 ± 30,000 years before present) and the South and Peak units (68,000 ± 14,000, 64,000 ± 15,000 and 26,000 ± 5,000 years before present).
 The caldera is nested within an older and eroded caldera, and some parasitic cones are heavily eroded whereas others appear to be younger.

 Pyroclastic flows from Alpehué have been dated to 2,960–2,780 years before present.
 The Alpehué unit was emplaced during a large Plinian eruption, which generated a 44 km eruption column and ejected about 7.5 km3 of pumice falls.
+It is the largest known eruption of Sollipulli and one of the largest volcanic eruption to hit northern Patagonia, but did not severely affect vegetation in the region.
 Tephra from this eruption has been found in neighbouring lakes and in sediment cores from the Argentina Pampa; layers of tephra identified in a bog of South Georgia 3000 km away as well as in an ice core at Siple Dome in Antarctica and dated to about 980 BCE may be a product of the Alpehué eruption.
 Alpehué tephra has been used as a tephrochronology tool.
 Pyroclastic flows from the eruption melted the caldera ice sheet, forming lahars that propagated northwest away from Sollipulli.
 Ignimbrites from this eruption cover surfaces of at least 40 km2 around Sollipulli, their volume has been estimated to be about 0.4 km3.
 They are brown to grey in colour and unwelded with the exception of part of the ignimbrite that is emplaced within the Alpehué crater.
 The eruption reached a level of 5 on the volcanic explosivity index and led to changes in regional plant communities.
+Isla 2017 proposed that tephra from the eruption blocked the former outlet of Aluminé Lake into the Biobio River via the Rio Litrán, thus redirecting its flow into the Atlantic Ocean.